-The country's policymakers have long placed particular emphasis on a prudent fiscal policy (maintaining low levels of deficit and debt) and price stability.
-Prudent fiscal policy has resulted from a combination of institutional factors, in particular the fiscal weakness of the federal state compared to the cantons, rules limiting excessive deficits and debts (for example, a so-called debt brake), and the effects of direct democracy.
-Citizens have typically been reluctant to accept any policy changes implying an increase in taxation.
-These institutional factors have been further reinforced by the distribution of political power, in particular by the weakness of the political left, and the presence of a strong party (the Free Democrats, which are in this respect liberal) that supports a constrained-tax state.
-Responsibility for price stability is left to the independent National Bank, which is tasked with maintaining price stability as a primary goal, and has the tools of monetary and interest rate policy at its disposal.
+The country's policymakers have long placed particular emphasis on maintaining a prudent fiscal policy (low deficit and debt levels) and price stability.
+This prudence has resulted from a combination of institutional factors, in particular the fiscal weakness of the federal state compared to the cantons, rules limiting excessive deficits and debts (for example, a so-called debt brake), and the effects of direct democracy.
+Citizens have typically been reluctant to accept any policy changes that might imply an increase in taxation.
+These institutional factors have been further reinforced by the distribution of political power, in particular by the weakness of the political left, and the presence of a strong party (the Free Democrats, which are in this respect liberal) that supports a constrained tax state.
+Responsibility for price stability is left to the independent National Bank, which is tasked with maintaining price stability as a primary goal, and has the tools of monetary and interest-rate policy at its disposal.

 In general, decision-makers have pursued a very pragmatic and heterodox economic policy, and have shown themselves willing to disregard liberal norms of policymaking if the need arises.
 For example, in recent years the Swiss government and the Swiss National Bank intervened massively to prevent the bankruptcies of Swiss International Air Lines, the national airline, and UBS, one of the country's two major banks.
+The support of the UBS turned out in the end to be a success for taxpayers.

 This policy regime, which has been both liberal and protectionist, has come under pressure due to various changes in the economic environment.
 For one, deindustrialization and a marked shift to a service economy has meant a change in the demand for labor.
 The industrial sector once offered a large number of jobs with low skill requirements.
 These jobs were staffed to a disproportional extent by foreign labor.
 Due to the rules of the work permit system, many foreign workers gained access to unlimited work permits between the mid-1970s and the mid-1990s.
-However, given their low skill levels, there is not enough demand for these employees in the modern high-skill service sector.
+However, given their low skill levels, there is not enough demand for these employees in the modern highskill service sector.
 Hence, the unemployment curve has shifted upward, and is today characterized by high rates of unemployment among foreign workers with low skills.

 At the same time, employers are recruiting increasingly highly skilled labor for the service sector.
-It is true that Switzerland has depended on the inflow of highly skilled employees for the last century, but this process has further intensified during the last 20 years.
-One result has been a pronounced increase in social tension.
-Historically, the highly educated Swiss middle classes have been very much in favor of a pro-foreigner policy, as long as these foreigners did not offer major competition for this social sector's jobs and housing opportunities.
+It is true that Switzerland has depended on the inflow of highly skilled employees for the last century, but this process has further intensified during the last 20 years, when the proportion of highly skilled employees among immigrant workers rose from 16% to 56%.
+One result has been a pronounced increase in social tensions.
+Historically, the highly educated Swiss middle classes have been very much in favor of a proforeigner policy, as long as these foreigners did not offer major competition for this social sector's jobs and housing opportunities.
 With the increasing inflow of highly skilled German labor, this tolerance has eroded.
-For example, significant populist opposition to the hire of professors from Germany at the universities of Zurich and Berne in the past three years was led both by right- and left-wing politicians.
-In the spring of 2013, politicians on both the left and right took (primarily symbolic) action to reduce the inflow of labor from the European Union, seeking to appease citizens who fear the increasing competition of (highly qualified) foreign individuals for jobs and housing, as well as in the use of infrastructure such as railways.
-Hence, one of the pillars of Switzerland's economic success will arguably be politically less sustainable than in the past.
-One recent example was provided by the invocation of a safety-valve clause in the country's bilateral agreements with the European Union on labor mobility.
-This allowed for a temporary restriction on labor inflow from the EU if a certain threshold had been passed.
-This measure makes little sense in economic terms, and entails some political costs in dealing with the European Union; however, it represents one response to ordinary citizens' unease over the increasing share of foreigners.
+This is also one of the reasons for the success of the popular initiative imposing a cap on migration.